FAQs

 WHAT ARE YOU WORKING ON THIS YEAR?

-The CDI, CBA, and the UDSB are working towards launching quarterly community town hall meetings, a forum to update everyone on the progress of the work, listen to suggestions, and address any immediate concerns.
+The CDI, CBA, and the UDSB are also planning to hold community town hall meetings during the year.
+The town halls will provide a forum to update everyone on the progress of the work, listen to suggestions, and address any immediate concerns.

-This new webpage has been launched where one can become familiar with the history of the depot, the hamlet of Callicoon, and the surrounding environs that have shaped this rich and desirable community.
+This webpage was launched in 2024.
+Here one can become familiar with the history of the depot, the hamlet of Callicoon, and the surrounding environs that have shaped this rich and desirable community.
 Contact information, the CDI mission statement, and the composition of the current board of directors, as well as a schedule of ongoing events, and means to offer volunteerism and donations are provided.